reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 In this test case, we again create a test file and upload it to our S3 bucket.
 We verify that the file is successfully saved using `S3Template`.
 Then, we invoke the `delete()` method of our service layer with the generated file key.

-To verify that the file is indeed deleted from our bucket, we use `S3Template` again to assert that the file is no longer present in the S3 bucket.
+To verify that the file is indeed deleted from our bucket, we again use the `S3Template` instance to assert that the file is no longer present in our bucket.

 By executing the above integration test cases, we simulate different interactions with our S3 bucket and ensure that our service layer works as expected.

 ## Conclusion

-In this article, we explored how to integrate AWS S3 in a Spring Boot application using Spring Cloud AWS.
+In this article, we explored how to integrate the AWS S3 service in a Spring Boot application using Spring Cloud AWS.

 We started by adding the necessary dependencies and configurations to establish a connection with the S3 service.
-Then, we used the auto configuration feature of Spring cloud AWS to create a service class that performs basic S3 operations of uploading, retrieving, and deleting files.
+Then, we used the auto configuration feature of Spring Cloud AWS to create a service class that performs basic S3 operations of uploading, retrieving, and deleting files.

 We also discussed the required IAM permissions, and enhanced our application's behaviour by validating the existence of the configured S3 bucket at application startup using a custom validation annotation.